1.1 Professionals and Professionalism

 Rose Helens-Hart

-Professions also have value systems that form a moral community for those in an occupation.
+Professions are knowledge-based categories of occupations.
+Professionals are then the people who utilize specialized knowledge to do those occupations.
+Professions have value systems that form a moral community for those in an occupation.
 People in these communities have similar beliefs about how to perform those jobs ethically and functionally (Evetts, 2003).
-An example of a formal professional community could be a professional association.
-For example the Association for Business Communication is an international, interdisciplinary organization with the mission of “advancing business communication research, education, and practice” (ABC, para 2).
+A formal professional community is a professional association.
+For example, the Association for Business Communication is an international, interdisciplinary organization with the mission of “advancing business communication research, education, and practice” (ABC, para 2).
 It has developed a code of ethics for its members that includes being truthful, honest, fair, and respectful.
-Early professions were law and medicine, but the line between occupations and professions is blurred—many groups are attempting to professionalize and call their occupations “professions.”
-Shifting from defining a professional as someone belonging to a specific occupational group, a professional can also be defined generally, with a set of characteristics or behaviors.

-Imagine a “professional” in your mind.
+Imagine a professional in your mind.
 How does this person behave, what do they look like?
 We often learn what it means to be professional in one context or another through socialization or the process through which we observe or are told the norms and expectations of a group.
-In general, we might say being a professional means taking care, being courteous, and following conventional business norms.
-Being professional serves a gatekeeping function.
-Individuals judge messages, and in turn the sender of those messages, by their professionalism.
-Those that are seen as professional will have better access to individuals and information.
-An unprofessional message may be ignored and it likely will not achieve its purpose—it could even offend others and damage relationships.
+In general, we might say being a professional in your communication means taking care, being courteous, and following conventional business norms.

-Researchers at the University of Louisville (Lucas & Rawlins, 2015) surveyed practitioners, businesses, business communication course curriculum across the country, and academic literature to articulate core business communication competencies.
+Researchers at the University of Louisville (Lucas & Rawlins, 2015) surveyed practitioners, businesses, business communication course curricula across the country, and academic literature to articulate core business communication competencies.
 Being professional is one of the core competencies.
 In business communication, professionalism consists of three components: care, courtesy, and convention.

 Care is the first component of professionalism in business communication (Lucas & Rawlins, 2015).
 It involves paying attention to details.
-In writing, paying attention to details means proofreading, checking your spelling grammar, punctuation, capitalization and not using text lingo.
+In writing, paying attention to details means proofreading, checking your spelling grammar, punctuation, capitalization, and not using texting lingo.
 Taking care means making sure that you send the correct times, dates, and locations for meetings, and attach the right required documents.
 Another part of taking care involves your personal appearance, being clean, dressing well and so forth.

 Care: Pay attention to details

-• Times, dates, locations, attachments
+• Times, dates, locations, correct attachments

 • Your personal appearance

 “Courtesy” is the second component of professionalism in business communication (Lucas & Rawlins, 2015).
 This includes following the standards of business etiquette—in other words, being polite.
-So, saying “please” and “thank you”, and using proper forms of address such as Mr., Ms., Dr., or another title such as Vice President, Dean, etc., and following chain of command.
-Being courtesy involves appropriate display of emotions and being cognizant of your tone and word choice.
+So, saying “please” and “thank you”, and using proper forms of address such as Mr., Ms., Dr., or another title such as Vice President, Dean, etc., and following the chain of command.
+Being courteous involves an appropriate display of emotions and being cognizant of your tone and word choice.

 Courtesy: Follow the standards of business etiquette